 Making the eco-friendly and ethical choice is not always the easiest thing to do, but the good news is that alternative options exist.
 We salute these companies that make it possible for us to make the ethical choice.

-At Spruce, our mission is to bring you high quality refillable home and personal care products that are safe for you, without any toxic chemicals and safe for the environment, free from single-use plastic packaging.
+At Spruce, our mission is to bring you high quality homecare and refillable cleaning products, that are safe for you, without any toxic chemicals and safe for the environment, free from single-use plastic packaging.